Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 ---
 published: false
-title: Why we shouldn't cut Air Passenger Duty (APD)
+title: Aviation and taxation
 category: policy-position
 date: 2023-03-29T08:11:14.113Z
 cover_image: /images/uploads/departures.jpg
-summary: On 1st April 2023, the government halved APD on domestic flights.
-We explain why that's the wrong policy.
+summary: "No tax on airline fuel, no VAT on tickets, and from 1st April 2023, a lower rate of APD on domestic flights.
+We explore why aviation is so radically under-taxed. "
 author: FlightFree UK
 read_time_minute: 7
 ---